Cesar-Urteaga/rnoaa/README.md

 Overview
 --------

-`rnoaa` is an [R](https://www.r-project.org/) package with a set of functions that makes easier to analyze the earthquake data provided by the US National Oceanic and Atmospheric Administration (NOAA).
+`rnoaa` is an [R](https://www.r-project.org/) package with a set of functions that makes easier to analyze the earthquake data provided by the [U.S. National Oceanic and Atmospheric Administration (NOAA)](http://www.noaa.gov/).

 Installation
 ------------